Compass Academy Trust is the admission authority for our school.

 Compass Academy Trust is responsible for arranging appeals against refusal of a place at any of the four schools.

-Timetable for the 2017/2018 Admission Appeals for the Compass Academy schools will be uploaded in February 2017.
+Timetable for the 2017/2018 Admission Appeals for the Compass Academy schools is set out in the above document.

 The administration and allocation of school places for the four primary schools that make up Compass Academy is delegated to Bromley Council’s Admissions Team.